Stefan-Heimersheim/toy-model-of-computation-in-superposition/notebooks/noise_res_cis_notes.md

 However, if we add a "residual noise term" in the form of a matrix $W_nx$ that gets added to the hidden layer output, then the model can learn CiS and/or learn weights where the evaluation loss is lower than the "naive loss".

-With the noise matrix, the model, instead of having to learn the target $relu(x)$, gets to learn an easier "residual target" $relu(x) - W_n x$.
+With the noise term, the model, instead of having to learn the target $relu(x)$, gets to learn an easier "residual target" $relu(x) - W_n x$.
 The question is of course, what properties of $W_n$ makes the residual target easier to learn?

 First we saw that if we just make $W_n$  an  $n \times n$ identity with random gaussian noise on the off-diagonals, there's a goldilocks zone for the noise within which it helps the model, and outside of which it hurts the model.
 Intuitively, a goldilocks zone makes sense: if the noise is too low, the model is just trying to learn $relu(x) - x$, i.e. $-min(0, x)$, which is just as hard to learn as $relu(x)$ i.e. $max(0, x)$.
 And if the noise is too high, we're just trying to learn random noise instead of a cheaper approximation of $relu(x)$.
 But still, why does *any* noise help?

 Then we saw that a symmetric $W_n$ , with the same gaussian noise in each triangle, helps the model learn even better.
 Adding symmetric noise couples features, so big residual errors line up along a few directions (i.e. the top eigenvectors of $W_n$ have larger eigenvalues than in the asymmetric case), which drops the effective rank of the residual target, making it easier to approximate by the model's weights.

 We can think of the neuron weight matrices, with rank $m$, as trying to approximate the greater rank of the target (rank $n$, shape $b \times n$), and since the relative effective ranks of the labels in the different cases we've explored is:

 $$
 \begin{aligned}
 &relu(x) \\